Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/02_CPE.md

 the switch `-help` should be used instead as the double dash version is passed to the compiler.

+The wrappers have a number of options specific to them.
+Information about them can be obtained by using the `--craype-help` flag with the wrappers.
 The wrappers also support the `-dumpversion` flag to show the version of the underlying compiler.
 Many other commands, including the actual compilers, use `--version` to show the version.